BushraF6/life-skills-track/tiny-habit.md

 - Time magnifies the margin between success and failure.
 It will multiply whatever you feed it.
 Good habits make time your ally and bad habits make time your enemy.

+## Book Summary of Atomic Habits ##

+### Habit Formation ###

+There are three layers of behaviuor change:

+- Outcomes: Concerns about changing the result.
+- Processes: This relates to habits and the system.
+- Identity: This is related to our beliefs.

+Most of us work from outcome to identity rather than identity to outcome.
+The ultimate form of intrinsic motivation is when a habit becomes a part of identity.

+When we solve problems in terms of outcomes, we only solve them temporarily but to solve problems in longer terms, we need to change our Identity.

+### Make Good Habit Easier ###

+By following the four laws of behavior change we can build good habits:

+- Make it obvious: Keep the things that you need or remind you to do the habit near to you (making it visible).
+- Make it attractive: Make your good habit to be built so good and attractive that you crave to do it.
+- Make it easy: Reduce the friction between the thing which you need or remind you to do the habit by keeping them near to you so you don’t need more effort to go or to do it.
+- Make it satisfying: We all love immediate rewards rather than delayed rewards and what is immediately rewarded is repeated.

+### Make Bad Habit Difficult ###

+By following the four laws of behavior change we  can make bad habits difficult.

+- Make it Invisible: Keep the things that you need or remind you to do the bad habit far away from you (making it invisible).
+- Make it ugly: Try to make the bad habit appear so ugly or bad that you won’t like to do it.
+- Make it hard: Increase the friction between the thing which you get or remind you to do the bad habit by keeping them away from you so you need more effort to go towards or to do it.
+- Make it unsatisfying: We all hate punishments and what is immediately.

+## Reflect ##

+### Make Good Habit Obviuos and Satisfying ###

+Working out is something I would really like to do but I often find myself procrastinating or feeling lazy to do it so.
+But now I can apply those four laws:

+- Make it obvious: Keep the things that I need or remind me to do the workout near me.
+(Making it visible).
+- Make it attractive: I can listen to my favorite podcast while I workout can help me to make it appealing.
+- Make it easy: Reduce the friction by keeping workout dress ready at night and keeping it near so it reduces my effort to get ready and go to the gym.
+- Make it satisfying: I can reward myself with delicious meals but will make sure that would be healthy.

+### Eliminate Bad Habit ###

+Intake of junk or processed food is something I want to reduce or eliminate.
+But now I can apply those four laws:

+- Make it Invisible: Keep the chips, chocolates and all the junk food away from my sight.
+- Make it ugly: Research the facts or problems that are caused by junk foods which would make me avoid it.
+- Make it hard: Increase the friction between junk food so I would need more effort to go towards or to do it.
+- Make it unsatisfying: Keeping penalty of 20 minutes workout if I got my hands into the bag of chips.

 ## References ##

 - <https://www.youtube.com/watch?v=AdKUJxjn-R8>